 The Company currently has three production-level mines: Relief Canyon in Nevada, U.S.A., the Galena Complex in Idaho, U.S.A. and the Cosalá Operations in Sinaloa, Mexico.
-Relief Canyon was acquired by the Company in April 2019 in connection with the Pershing Gold Transaction and achieved commercial production on January 11, 2021, the Galena Complex is currently undergoing a Recapitalization Plan that commenced in October 2019 and Cosalá Operations are not currently in operations due to an illegal blockade at the site.
+Relief Canyon was acquired by the Company in April 2019 in connection with the Pershing Gold Transaction and achieved commercial production on January 11, 2021, the Galena Complex is currently undergoing a Recapitalization Plan that commenced in October 2019 and Cosalá Operations are not currently in operations due to the previous illegal blockade, however the Company anticipates that both the mine and the mill will be operating by end of August 2021 and for the Cosalá Operations to be at full capacity by the start of Q4-2021 following the Company entering into an agreement on July 6, 2021 with the Mexican Ministries of Economy, Interior and Labour along with union representatives committing to a reopening of the Cosalá Operations.
 No assurance can be given that the intended or expected production estimates will be achieved by the Company's operating mines or in respect of any future mining operations in which the Company owns or may acquire interests.
 Failure to meet such production estimates could have a material effect on the Company's future cash flows, financial performance and financial position.
 Production estimates are dependent on, among other things, the accuracy of mineral reserve estimates, the accuracy of assumptions regarding ore grades and recovery rates, ground conditions and physical characteristics of ores, such as hardness and the presence or absence of particular metallurgical characteristics and the accuracy of estimated rates and costs of mining and processing.
 Actual production may vary from its estimates for a variety of other reasons, including:

-- actual ore mined varying from estimates of grade, tonnage, dilution and metallurgical and other characteristics; - short-term operating factors such as the need for sequential development of ore bodies and the processing of new or different ore grades from those planned; - mine failures, slope and underground rock failures or equipment failures; - industrial accidents; - natural phenomena such as inclement weather conditions, floods, droughts, rockslides and earthquakes; - issues relating to the COVID-19 pandemic or other pandemics or national or global health crises; - encountering unusual or unexpected geological conditions; - changes in power costs and potential power shortages; - shortages of principal supplies needed for operation, including explosives, fuels, chemical reagents, water, equipment parts and lubricants; - labour shortages or strikes; - · acts of terrorism, civil disobedience and protests; and - restrictions or regulations imposed by government agencies or other changes in the regulatory environments.
+actual ore mined varying from estimates of grade, tonnage, dilution and metallurgical and other characteristics;

+- short-term operating factors such as the need for sequential development of ore bodies and the processing of new or different ore grades from those planned; - mine failures, slope and underground rock failures or equipment failures; - industrial accidents; - natural phenomena such as inclement weather conditions, floods, droughts, rockslides and earthquakes; - issues relating to the COVID-19 pandemic or other pandemics or national or global health crises; - encountering unusual or unexpected geological conditions; - changes in power costs and potential power shortages; - shortages of principal supplies needed for operation, including explosives, fuels, chemical reagents, water, equipment parts and lubricants; - labour shortages or strikes; - acts of terrorism, civil disobedience and protests; and - restrictions or regulations imposed by government agencies or other changes in the regulatory environments.